JJPears/JavaPractice/README.md

 }
 ```
-The most basic way to get something to run is to create a main function which takes a string of args[] (rather than int ArgC and Char* ArgV[] in c).
-The new class file would appear as follows:
+The most basic way to get something to run is to create a main function which takes a string of args[ ] (rather than int ArgC and Char* ArgV[ ] in c).
+The new class file would appear as follows and the green arrow will become active, allowing the program to be run.
 ```
 public class HelloWorld {